 The main JRC expectations on the pilot are:

-Indentifying the limitations of the XSLT transformation (e.g. DCAP-AP requirements for HVDs still missing in XSLT due to the lack of harmonized tagging in geospatial metadata).
+Identifying the limitations of the XSLT transformation (e.g. DCAP-AP requirements for HVDs still missing in XSLT due to the lack of harmonized tagging in geospatial metadata).

 Understanding the difficulties in validating geospatial metadata in GeoDCAT-AP v3.